ansermino/CodeLens/deliverables/iteration-01.review.md

    * We discussed Node.js for front end and Java for backend, but nothing was seriously discussed and set in stone.
 Again, we decided that this isn't important yet.
  * Decide on the scope.
    * Preliminarily, we decided that our product would be targetted towards instructors.
-   * We found more applications of our project, like HackerRank challenges that companies give potential employees.
-Detecting plagiarism would eliminate much uneeded resume screening/interviews if plagiarizers were caught early.
+   * Towards the end of the iteration we came up more applications of our project, like HackerRank challenges that companies give potential employees.
+Detecting plagiarism would eliminate unnecessary resume screening/interviews if plagiarizers were caught early.
 So our idea is applicable to things besides academia, so we still have to decide if we'll solely focus on academia.
- * We did not investigate any matching algorithms.
+ * We did not investigate any algorithms that are applicable to our project.
    * We did not have much time to read any current solutions in depth.
 We'll focus on this more once we start developing the back-end.

 ## Meeting Highlights